japila-books/spark-sql-internals/docs/spark-sql-Encoder.md

 import spark.implicits._
 ----

-TIP: The default encoders are already imported in link:spark-shell.adoc[spark-shell].
+TIP: The default encoders are already imported in spark-shell.md[spark-shell].

 Encoders map columns (of your dataset) to fields (of your JVM object) by name.
 It is by Encoders that you can bridge JVM objects to data sources (CSV, JDBC, Parquet, Avro, JSON, Cassandra, Elasticsearch, memsql) and vice versa.

-NOTE: In Spark SQL 2.0 `DataFrame` type is a mere type alias for `Dataset[Row]` with link:spark-sql-RowEncoder.adoc[RowEncoder] being the encoder.
+NOTE: In Spark SQL 2.0 `DataFrame` type is a mere type alias for `Dataset[Row]` with spark-sql-RowEncoder.md[RowEncoder] being the encoder.

 === [[creating-encoders]][[encoders]] Creating Custom Encoders (Encoders object)